Jasonxlu/Jasonxlu.github.io/projects.md

 					<ul>
 						<li>Deployed official NUFT website with custom HTML, CSS, JS, SASS to establish central hub for club activities and inquiries</li>
 						<li>Developed and documented storage paradigms for 5+ data input streams using Python Multiprocessing and WebSocket</li>
-						<li>Designed and adapted command line interface to GUI using DearPyGUI to enable uniform data acquisition and analysis from project teams</li>
+						<li>Designed and adapted command line interface to GUI using Kivy to enable uniform data acquisition and analysis from project teams</li>
 					</ul>
 				</p>
 				<ul class="actions">